Search the Burns Blog!

 These selections from the Irish American manuscript collections at the Burns Library are loosely bound together by common threads of shared affiliation with the University and with the City of Boston – its business and its politics.
 To each of us working on … Continue reading

-Materials recently added to the Flickr site for the Burns Library include a set of striking photographs taken by Clifton Church from about 1917 to 1934.
-Clifton Church was a landscape photographer who worked in Jackson, New Hampshire, and Dallas, … Continue reading
+Materials recently added to the BC Digitized Collections include a set of striking photographs taken by Clifton Church from about 1917 to 1934.
+Clifton Church was a landscape photographer who worked in Jackson, New Hampshire, and Dallas, Texas, as well as … Continue reading

 Some ninety years ago, the students of Boston College began publishing the newspaper The Heights.
 Out of its meager beginnings in November of 1919, the student newspaper has become a massive source of information about not only the campus and … Continue reading